Dry Brined Orange Rosemary Roasted Turkey

 Since the Diestel Family Turkey Ranch was founded in Sonora, CA in 1949, they’ve been farmers first.
 Not only do they care for their turkeys humanely, but Diestel is one of the last turkey producers in the Western United States to mill their own grain.

 The turkeys are fed a 100% vegetarian diet, and the grain never includes antibiotics, growth enhancers, hormones, gluten, animal by-products, etc. Diestel feeds their turkeys the way nature intended.

 Lastly, Diestel is a sustainable ranch, which is very important to me.
 They work hard to improve and preserve the environment by composting, eliminating the use of toxic chemicals, fertilizers, and inorganic substances.
 Composting results in soil that retains moisture, which helps conserve water as well.

 Turkey isn’t just for Thanksgiving either!
-The Diestel family has a wonderful selection of year-round turkey products like deli slices, chorizo, and sausage, which you can find here.
+The Diestel family has a wonderful selection of year-round turkey products like deli slices, chorizo, and sausage.